Constraints on horizonless objects after the EHT observation of Sagittarius A*: Constraining ultra-compact horizonless objects

 Now, in order to do this directly, one would need to disentangle the two fluxes of energy and measure them independently.
 However, this is not yet observationally possible.
 Therefore, current constraints have to be based on a set of additional assumptions that help to further characterize the properties of the outgoing energy flux.
 In particular, in line with the previous literature on the subject, the analysis of Ref.~\cite{EventHorizonTelescopeVI}, considers the following assumptions: \begin{itemize} \itemsep-5pt \item[\textit{i.}] The matter in the compact object at the center of Sgr A* satisfies energy conservation; \item[\textit{ii.}] It couples to, and radiates in, all electromagnetic modes; \item[\textit{iii.}] The system (compact object plus accretion disk and their reciprocal fluxes) obeys the laws of thermodynamics and, in particular, approaches statistical equilibrium in a steady state. \end{itemize} \enlargethispage{10pt} In this short note, we will comment on the validity of this last assumption.
 There are two physical mechanisms that can lead to significant violations of this assumption: strong lensing and non-zero absorption.
-The first of these mechanisms has been (partially) taken into account in \cite{EventHorizonTelescopeVI}, however, the effect of non-zero absorption coefficient has been overlooked.
-In particular, in this brief comment we shall stress, providing further details regarding the discussion in~\cite{Carballo2018}, that even a very small absorption coefficient can vitiate this assumption, thus significantly weakening the subsequent constraint.\footnote{For completeness, let us mention that, additionally, it is reasonable that only a small fraction of the energy radiates by the surface will be carried away by photons, so that other particles are also produced.
+The first of these mechanisms has been (partially) taken into account in Sec.
+4.1 of~\cite{EventHorizonTelescopeVI}; however, the effect of non-zero absorption coefficient $\kappa$ has been overlooked when analyzing thermal emission, as we have mentioned above.
+In particular, in this brief paper we shall stress, providing further details regarding the discussion in~\cite{Carballo2018}, that even a very small absorption coefficient can vitiate this assumption, thus significantly weakening the subsequent constraint.\footnote{Additionally, it is reasonable that only a small fraction of the energy radiates by the surface will be carried away by photons, so that other particles are also produced.
 This will be discussed elsewhere~\cite{Carballo-Rubio:2022xyz}.}